 The Pottery Wheel is supported by its readers.
 If you click one of my links, I may earn a commission.
 I’m also a participant of the Amazon Affiliate Program and will make a commission from qualifying purchases.
 This helps me keep the website running.
 Thank you, I really appreciate your support!

 This article is all about how to make slip for clay.
 There are different kinds of slip, used for different purposes.
 And there are some variations in how to make slip for clay depending on how you want to use it.
-I will cover these differences and outline a step by step guide for making different kinds of slip for clay.
+I will cover these differences and outline a step-by-step guide for making different kinds of slip for clay.

-The basics of making slip for clay involves breaking pieces of bone dry clay into small parts.
+The basics of making slip for clay involve breaking pieces of bone dry clay into small parts.
 Then submerging the dry clay in water so that it breaks down and dissolves.
 The dissolved clay is then blended into the water to make a smooth suspension.